 Orange Is the New Black

 Unless you’ve been hiding under a rock somewhere, I’m sure Orange Is the New Black requires little introduction.
-This queer Netflix sensation exploded when it hit our screens in 2013, and we like so many others, were so here for it!
+This lesbian Netflix sensation exploded when it hit our screens in 2013, and we like so many others, were so here for it!

 Set in a female prison, you already know there is going to be plenty of queer characters.
 But not only that, the characters are complex, diverse, and captivating.